Lucab95/ETH-global-Melanoma-pred/README.md

 ## Usage

-To use the prediction service:
+To use the prediction service, please follow the isntruction on the next step:

-1. Visit our Streamlit webapp.
+### Inference

+1. Install all the required library by:
+` pip install -r requirements.txt`
+2. Create an .env file according to `https://docs.nillion.com/network-configuration` and place it inside `/nillion/quickstart/nada_quickstart_programs`
+3. Run the streamlit platfor with:
+ ` Streamlit run steam.py`
-2. Upload an image of the skin tumor.
+4. Upload an image of a skin area.
-3. Receive your prediction.
+5. Receive your prediction.

 The image is processed privately without being stored on any server, ensuring user data remains confidential.